fritsi/python-install-macos/README.md

 * **--keep-working-dir** - We'll keep the working directory after the script finished / exited.

-* **--keep-test-results** - We'll keep the test log and test result xml files even in case everything passed.
+* **--keep-test-logs** - We'll keep the test log file even in case everything passed.

 * **--dry-run** - We'll only print out the commands which would be executed. **NOTE:** Collecting GNU binaries will still be executed.